ad8e/xtransformers-bisect/README.md

 Here, I tried to reproduce an x-transformers model exactly, from scratch.
 But my model's loss curves are different.
 See https://wandb.ai/team-ad8e/bisect/workspace?workspace=user-ad8e

-The model from scratch is better from timesteps 0-400, then x-transformers is better from 400-700, then the model from scratch is better after 700.
+The model from scratch is better from timesteps 60-250, where x-transformers has a hump in its loss.
+First three runs are without data shuffling, and there's very significant ordering effects in the data.
+Last two runs are with data shuffling.

-I have not been able to figure out the difference.
+I have not been able to figure out the reason for the hump.
 The mean and std dev for all layers match.

 The x-transformers model had the scaling ablated from its LayerNorm; you would need to make this change to your own copy of x-transformers to match these results.
 The from-scratch model also has its scaling removed from LayerNorm.